New York, Providence and Boston Railroad: History

 The Stonington Steamship Company merged in 1875 with the Providence and New York Steamship Company, primarily a freight carrier between the two named ports, to form the Providence and Stonington Steamship Company.
 The Rhode Island was assigned to the New York-Providence route, joined in 1877 by a new steamer, the Massachusetts.
 On June 11, 1880, the Narragansett and Stonington collided in heavy fog, causing the Narragansett to catch fire and burn with a loss of 30 lives.
 Also in 1880, the Rhode Island was wrecked, but her engine was salvaged and was installed in a new steamer of the same name, built in 1882.

 In 1889 a bridge was built across the Thames River, connecting the two segments and completing the all-rail Shore Line.
 The steamship operation was augmented in 1889 with the construction of the steamer Connecticut for the Providence route.
 All the foregoing steamers had been paddlers, but in 1892 the propellers Maine and New Hampshire were built for the Stonington route.

 During 1892 the New York, New Haven and Hartford Railroad acquired the NYP&B, merging it on February 13, 1893.
 The New Haven discontinued the New York-Stonington steamship route in 1900, ending the existence of the Providence and Stonington Steamship Company.
 A New Haven subsidiary, the New England Steamship Company, continued the New York-Providence route with various steamers until May 1937.

+The original line that reached the docks in Stonington from the east was abandoned on September 27, 1914.

 In 1969 Penn Central absorbed the NYNH&H. Penn Central went bankrupt in June 1970, and was merged into Conrail in 1976, but the old NYP&B main line was sold to Amtrak (in Connecticut) and the state of Rhode Island.
 It now hosts Amtrak's Acela Express high-speed trains and Northeast Regional conventional service.
 The MBTA's Providence/Stoughton Line was extended in 2010 over the old NYP&B past Providence to a new station at T. F. Green Airport in Warwick, Rhode Island; the line was further extended in 2012 to its current southern terminus at Wickford Junction in North Kingstown.
 There is a proposal to extend the line once more to the current Amtrak station in Kingston.